sanberkHax/vue-table-test/README.md

 # vue-table-test

-My first experience with Vue, Pinia and Bootstrap.
-Made for a test case.
+Simple table component with pagination made for a test case.
+This was also my first experience with Vue, Pinia and Bootstrap.

 ## Recommended IDE Setup